SinghA01-ml/DAS-PINNs-spacetime/README.md

 This work extends the DAS-PINNs framework - originally developed for steady-state PDEs — to time-dependent problems.
 Time is treated as an additional spatial dimension, so the framework operates on the full spatiotemporal domain $\Omega \times [0,T] \subset \mathbb{R}^{d+1}$.
-The original DAS-PINNs framework is due to Tang, K., Wan, X., & Yang, C. (2022).
+The original DAS-PINNs framework is Tang, K., Wan, X., & Yang, C. (2022).
 DAS-PINNs: A deep adaptive sampling method for solving high-dimensional partial differential equations. *Journal of Computational Physics*, 476, 111868.
 This repository builds directly on their implementation, available at [github.com/MJfadeaway/DAS](https://github.com/MJfadeaway/DAS).